uwdub/web-dub/reu/index.md

 Submission of an application indicates that the applicant agrees to be present for the entire summer program period.

-The expected commitment is 40 hours per week, with no additional classes or jobs.
+The expected commitment is 40 hours per week, with no additional classes, or jobs, or other REUs.

 In addition, a strong application will have a minimum GPA of 3.5 and good class standing and/or grades in subjects relevant to the research area of interest.

 We expect the program to have 10 to 20 positions this summer, though the number of students will depend on funding and the number and strength of the applications.

+We require one letter of recommendation for an application.

 For additional information, please review the [FAQ](faq-2025.html) for this year.